byu-cpe/ComputingBootCamp/website/_selfpaced/14a_pythonEnvs.md

     - Experiment to see what you can do with `cenv2`.
 Can you rename it?
 What else can you do with it?

 ## Saving and Re-creating Environments
-Both `venv` and `Conda` provide mechanisms to create a listing of their contents (the things you have installed in them) in a file.
-You can then use that file
+Both `venv` and `Conda` provide mechanisms to freeze an environment (create a listing of the things you have installed in them in a file).
+You can then use that file as the template to perfectly re-create that environment again later.

-## TODO
-- What self-paced activities do we want on these?
-It would be activities tied to the talk(s) given.
+For both environment methods, figure out how to do that and experiment with it.
+Can you think of where this might be useful?